alexbelgium/hassio-addons/tandoor_recipes/README.md

 ## About

-[Tandoor recipes](https://github.com/TandoorRecipes/recipes) is meant for people with a collection of recipes they want to share with family and friends or simply store them in a nicely organized way.
+[Tandoor recipes](https://github.com/TandoorRecipes/recipes), made by [vabene1111](https://github.com/vabene1111) is meant for people with a collection of recipes they want to share with family and friends or simply store them in a nicely organized way.
 A basic permission system exists but this application is not meant to be run as a public page.

 ## Configuration